 As a producer, Donald worked as a sound recordist and post production editor in the film industry and with a number of musicians.
-He produced all three of Stephen Altoft’s solo CDs The Yasser Collection, RASP, and Time Dreaming.
+He produced all three of Stephen Altoft’s solo CDs and digital albums The Yasser Collection, RASP, and Time Dreaming.

 In 2017, Donald turned his attention to the ukulele, an instrument he was drawn to for its sound.
-He released his first CD in 2020, The New Classical Ukulele, followed by Barry Tone’s Fantastic Adventures (2021), and then Cross/Over.
-In July, 2021 he recorded ‘2 Suites for Ukulele’ by Gilbert Isbin which is available on BANDCAMP.
+He released his first CD in 2020, The New Classical Ukulele, followed by Barry Tone’s Fantastic Adventures (2021), and then the digital album, Cross/Over.
+In July, 2021 he recorded 2 Suites for Ukulele by Gilbert Isbin which is available on BANDCAMP.
 Many composers wrote pieces for him including Gilbert Isbin, Jim Dalton, Hilary Robinson, Loretta K. Notareschi, Dimitri van Halderen, Martin Bright, Geoff Cox, Stephen Altoft, Choan Gálvez, Peter Thompson, Jane Wells, Nickos Harizanos, James Else and Alan Bullard.
 He had duo projects with percussionist Lee Ferguson and recorder player Celia Ireland.

 Still from A Journey Among Travellers (two alto recorders played by Kathryn Bennetts and Peter Bowman)

 broader than broadway (installation based on storytelling and memory with Gary O’Connor – this track was projected through large glass panels in a minimally-dressed gallery space)